maruf571/bayes-java-code-challenge-1/README.md

 - HeroSpellProcessor

 ### How to add new data from log (if we want to add in future)
-If we want to add new data from the logfile, we have to add a new processor on the LogProcessorManager.
-We may need to create a new table and repository.
+- create a new processor ex.
+FutureProcessor
+- add FutureProcessor on the log processor list

 ### Modules/class Introduction
+- entity: package related to database entity/data model
+- repository: package related to spring data jpa repository to write necessary query to fetch data.
-- logprocessor: package related to the log processor class
+- logprocessor: package related to the log processor classes
+- exception: package related to exception handling classes
 - MatchValidation: class to validate service input those need database to validate.
 - LogProcessorManager: main interface to process log.
 - MatchControllerIT: integration test

-## new dependency
+## New dependency
 - added maven-surefire-plugin to run unit test and integration test separately.
 ```
 <plugin>